stakater/kubestackplus-docs/content/for-administrators/secure-your-cluster/saml-idp.md

 SAML v2.0 based IDPs can also be integrated with SAAP.

-Configurings for SAML are specific to tools and organizations.
+Configurations for SAML are specific to tools and organizations.

 Following attributes must be exposed via the SAML Service Provider (SP)